hpcleuven/VscDocumentation/source/access/mfa_login.rst

 a single authentication will suffice for multiple connections throughout the day, without further intervention.

-Below, we elaborate on these two approaches depending on whehter or not a user has configured an :ref:`SSH agent <SSH agent>`.
+Below, we elaborate on these two approaches.

 .. note::